Back to Data Sources

 Coverage and refresh

-The AER's ST37 holds more than 530,000 Alberta wells, and Petrinex extends well-status coverage across the Alberta and Saskatchewan border, so a survey that spans the line stays continuous rather than stopping at the provincial boundary.
-Refreshed monthly from Petrinex.
+The AER's ST37 holds more than 530,000 Alberta wells, and Petrinex extends well-status coverage across the Alberta and Saskatchewan border.
+The Wells layer goes further still, carrying all four western provinces: Saskatchewan from the Saskatchewan GeoAtlas, British Columbia from the BC Energy Regulator, and Manitoba from the Manitoba Petroleum Branch, so a survey that spans any provincial line stays continuous rather than stopping at the boundary.
+Refreshed monthly.

 How Township Canada shows it